 Step by Step Instructions

-STEP 4: Fold in the dried cranberries until the dry flour streaks just disappear.
+Step 4: Fold in the dried cranberries until the dry flour streaks just disappear.
 Don't overmix at this stage because it can make the muffins gummy and dense.

 Expert Baking Tips

 - Use room temperature ingredients.
 Room temperature eggs and buttermilk mix in more evenly and create a uniform batter.
+Pull them out of the fridge 1-2 hours before baking.

 - Fill the muffin cups almost all the way!
 For sky high muffin tops, fill each muffin liner almost all the way full.